 (2) If the notification is given by telephone, notification in writing must be given to the Chief Executive Officer as soon as practicable after the telephone notification.

-[Regulation 5L inserted in Gazette 11 Dec 1998 p.
+[Regulation 5L inserted by Gazette 11 Dec 1998 p.
 6600.]

 5M.
 Changes in information given to Department, occupier etc. to notify Department of